Costs & Aid

 Fees and Other Expenses

-As an applicant, you are automatically considered for many of the college's scholarships for incoming students, which total over $300,000.
+As an applicant, you may be considered for the admissions scholarships, which total over $800,000.
 Many scholarships are awarded on a recurring basis through the four years of the PharmD program.
 Examples* of scholarships are:

 - Dean's Nonresident Scholarships to cover the difference between resident and non-resident tuition